-But how has the increase impacted Virginia?
-Where cities and towns in Virginia have seen the greatest increase in it's Hispanic population?
+But how has the increase impacted virginia?
+Where cities and towns in virginia have seen the greatest increase in it's Hispanic population?

-- Manassas Park (Photos)
+- Manassas Park (Photos | Homes For Sale)

 Read on below to see how we crunched the numbers and how your town ranked.

-To see where Virginia ranked as a state on diversity, we have a ranking of the most diverse states in America.
+To see where virginia ranked as a state on diversity, we have a ranking of the most diverse states in America.

-We still believe in the accuracy of data — especially from the census.
-So that's where we went to get the breakdown of race across Virginia.
+We still believe in the accuracy of data -- especially from the census.
+So that's where we went to get the breakdown of race across virginia.

-That lead us to the Census's most recently available data, the 2012-2016 American Community Survey data from the US Census.
+That lead us to the Census's most recently available data, the 2014-2018 American Community Survey data from the US Census.

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: